-Bishop Margaret Wanjiru Hospitalized After Contracting COVID-19 -
+Ex Starehe MP Bishop Margaret Wanjiru Hospitalized After Contracting COVID-19 -

 It has also been said that 8 out of the 18 house guests have also contracted the disease.

-Reports also indicate that Bishop Wanjiru is on oxygen.
+Reports also indicate that Bishop Wanjiru is in the Intensive Care Unit (ICU) and is in stable condition.

 Kenya’s virus cases on Thursday shot to 1,109 after recording the highest number of positive cases in a day.